Renters Rights LondonRenters Rights LondonRenters Rights London

 Renting in your borough

 Your local council has significant powers in relation to private renting.
-The council has a duty to intervene when private landlords are behaving badly, and when conditions in a privately rented home are poor.
-And in 2011, councils were given more power to change private renting in their borough – for example, by introducing compulsory landlord licensing.
-The local council also has some powers in relation to letting agents.
+The council has a legal powers duty to intervene when private landlords behave badly, and when conditions in a privately rented home are poor.
+Councils are also responsible for property licensing schemes in their borough.
+The local authority (the council) also has powers in relation to letting agents.

 In 19 of London’s 33 boroughs, 25% or more of the population are private renters.
-So it’s time they started listening to renters’ needs.
+Some councils are better than others at exercising their powers to meet private renters’ needs.
 Find out more about what your council is doing below.
-If you think it’s not enough, why not arrange a meeting with them to discuss it?
+If it’s not enough, please arrange a meeting with your local Councillor to discuss it?

 • Barking and Dagenham